About Hazel Tindall

 - Vogue Knitting Live - New York, January 2016 - with June Hiatt (volunteer in her knitting belt class and a question and answer session with her).

 - Craft Cruises - May 2016 - workshops in Fair Isle, lace and a presentation "Knitting in Shetland in the 1960s".

 - Gudrun Johnston and Mary Jane Mucklestone's Grand Shetland knitting trips - show and tell

-- Arena Travel - workshops for trips to Shetland.
+- Arena Travel and Celtic Journeys - workshops for trips to Shetland.

 - Ullveka - workshops in Bergen in 2016.

 I am a member of Shetland Guild of Spinners, Knitters, Dyers and Weavers as well as The Knitting and Crochet Guild.